mheap/nexmo-developer/_documentation/en/verify/guides/velocity-rules.md

 # Verify Velocity Rules

-The Verify API provides a quick and simple way to implement 2FA into your application and avoid dubious sign-ups.
+The Verify API provides a quick way to implement 2FA into your application and avoid dubious sign-ups.

 However, Vonage also needs to prevent fraudulent activity on its own platform.
 One way we achieve this is by using an anti-fraud system called Velocity Rules.